beecave-homelab/custom-patterns/create_git_pull_request/README.md

 ## Functionality

-When you use `Create Git Pull Request`, it pulls the following content from the input:
+When you use `Create Git Pull Request`, it uses the following content from the output of the `git --no-pager diff main` command:

 - Git diff output showing changes between branches
 - Added, modified, and deleted files
-- Code changes and their descriptions
-- Testing plans and impact analysis
-- Commit types with standardized emojis

 ### Use cases